LegalArgumentException/files-challenge/README.md

 Info 343 Files Challenge

-I hope that, through this wamn and personal message, I convey a firm grasp of editing this README.
+I hope that, through this warm and personal message, I convey a firm grasp of editing this README.
 Here is a fish <><.